Maryam81609/P-Boogie-Translation/README.md

 		and record corral outputs in a format similar to the Regression Tests. testAll
 		This option will run all Regression Tests.

+CreateCSV.exe file.txt
+	Here, file.txt contains the list of all test cases to generate a CSV for.

 ~~~

 ### Building